TalvinJoshuaJacobs/TraceBall/Documentation.md

  - The code is readable

 I've stuck to placing the opening bracket on the same line as the object name, and also made sure each line generally wasn't longer than 100 characters.
+The format of the code on GitHub will look slightly different to when it is pasted in Notepad or an appropriate IDE - The indentation will appear inconsistent, however this doesn't change the structure or affect the functionality of the code.

+I have not used camelCase, but instead, stuck to Capitalized variable names.
+They are all consistent with this case.

 ### V. Research
 I used https://www.w3schools.com for my research before completing this task.